OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

      - Dictionary of lists of source objects with source name as key where data is read from.
 Optional.
      - :ref:`source_object_lkup`, :ref:`process_source_object`
      - Yes
+   * - source_object_attributes
+     - Dictionary of lists of source object attributes with source and source object names as keys where data is read from.
+Optional.
+     - :ref:`source_object_attribute`
+     - Yes
    * - targets
      - Single or list of target names (alias of source) where data is written to.
 Optional.
      - :ref:`source_lkup`